Richard Taylor (Confederate general): Postwar life

 The war destroyed Taylor's home, including his much-prized library, sugar cane property, and facilities.
 He moved his family to New Orleans at the war's end and lived there until his wife died in 1875.
 He was president of the Boston Club 1868–1873.
 After his wife's death, he moved with their three daughters to Winchester, Virginia.
 From there, he regularly traveled to see friends and colleagues in Washington, D.C., and New York City.

-Taylor wrote a memoir, Destruction and Reconstruction: Personal Experiences of the Late War (1879), considered one of the most creditable accounts of the Civil War.
+Taylor wrote a memoir, Destruction and Reconstruction: Personal Experiences of the Late War (1879), considered one of the most credible accounts of the Civil War.
 The historian T. Michael Parrish wrote that, "Taylor finally gave enhanced dignity to defeat and surrender."

-Taylor continued to be active in Democratic Party politics.
-He interceded with President Andrew Johnson to gain the release of former Confederate President Jefferson Davis, then still held in Fortress Monroe; and was a leading political opponent of Reconstruction policies.
+Taylor remained active in Democratic Party politics.
+He interceded with President Andrew Johnson to secure the release of former Confederate President Jefferson Davis, who was then still held at Fort Monroe, and was a leading political opponent of Reconstruction policies.
 On April 12, 1879, eighteen years to the day since the Battle of Fort Sumter, he died of dropsy (edema related to congestive heart failure) in New York City.
 He was visiting his friend and political ally Samuel L. M. Barlow I, a former Louisiana state senator.
 Taylor's body was returned to Louisiana for burial at Metairie Cemetery, New Orleans.

 Family

 Richard Taylor was the only son of Margaret Mackall Smith and President Zachary Taylor.
 His sister Sarah Knox Taylor was the first wife of Jefferson Davis but died of illness in 1835, three months after their marriage.
 His sister Mary Elizabeth, who had married William Wallace Smith Bliss in 1848, served as her father's White House hostess.
-Although Taylor chose to join the Confederacy, his uncle, Joseph Pannell Taylor, served in the Union army as a Brigadier-General.
+Although Taylor chose to join the Confederacy, his uncle, Joseph Pannell Taylor, served in the Union Army as a Brigadier General.

 Richard and Marie (née Bringier) Taylor had five children, two sons and three daughters: Louise, Elizabeth, Zachary, Richard, and Myrthe.
 Their two sons died of scarlet fever during the war, losses that affected both parents deeply.